dcorns/openshift1/README.md

 gulp webpack:prod--- combine JavaScript modules into bundle.js

 ### Client Routing
 Client side routing is controlled by intercepting the default behavior for anchor tags using the firstDo function in index.js.
 Using window.history and local storage, refresh, prev, and back buttons are properly mapped to the correct views.
 The loadView function in viewRouter is used to change views and load the views corresponding script if it has one.
-View scripts are registered in pageScript.js.
+View scripts are registered in pageScript.js.(unless they are nested)

 ### Shared Objects
 Properties and methods that are required by multiple views are provied by sharedObjects.js and helperMethods.js.
 The methods and objects available in these files are passed around via the mySkills object created in index.js.